tclahr/uac/README.md

 ## Options

 ### Date Range (-R)
 The range of dates to be used by logs (-l) and misc_files (-f) collectors.
-The date range is used to limit the amount of data collected by filtering files using find's -atime, -mtime or -ctime parameters.
+The date range is used to limit the amount of data collected by filtering files using find's -atime, -mtime or -ctime parameter.
 By default, UAC will search for files that data was last modified (-mtime) OR status last changed (-ctime) within the given date range.
 Please refer to ```conf/uac.conf``` for more details.
 The standard format is YYYY-MM-DD for a starting date and no ending date.
 For an ending date, use YYYY-MM-DD..YYYY-MM-DD.

 ### Debug (-D)